Budgeted Income Statement Meaning

 Advantages

-- Provide a long term vision about the investing and financing decision of the entity to the management.
+- Provide a long-term vision about the investing and financing decisions of the entity to the management.

-- Play a vital role in the designing, implementation, and execution of various financial strategies to accomplish target projections.
+- Play a vital role in designing, implementing, and executing various financial strategies to accomplish target projections.

-- Provide constant vigilance on the financial performance of the entity by comparing the actual reported data with forecasted data.
+- Provide constant vigilance on the entity's financial performance by comparing the actual reported data with forecasted data.

 Limitations

 - Based on Assumptions – The budgeted income statement is prepared using various assumptions and estimates.
-Generally, these assumptions are based on historical trends, and market scenarios prevailing at the time of projecting the statement.
-Inaccurate assumptions and estimates can lead to significant variation between actual data and forecasted data.
+Generally, these assumptions are based on historical trends and market scenarios prevailing when projecting the statement.
+Inaccurate assumptions and estimates can significantly vary between actual and forecasted data.
 Also, negligence of the effect of changes in economic conditions and policies can create a question on the accuracy of the forecasted data.

-- Time-Consuming – Forecasting isn’t a one day job, and the preparation of budgeted income statement requires a lot of time as well as managerial expertise to forecast the underlying assumptions accurately.
+- Time-Consuming – Forecasting isn’t a one-day job, and the preparation of budgeted income statements requires a lot of time and managerial expertise to forecast the underlying assumptions accurately.

 - Execution generally does not occur automatically – Although the budgeted income statement provides a basis for financial planning and setting departmental and functional goals, the success of it to a large extent depends on effective execution at all levels.
 If the departments do not perform to match their financial targets and co-ordinates well with other departments, it won’t be easy to realise the forecasted performance.

-- Inflexibility – The budgeted Income statement can be viewed as inflexible as it is a combination of information from various other budgets and incorporating any change requires the change in supporting budgets (such as sales budget, cost budget, cash budget, operating expense budget as well).
+- Inflexibility – The budgeted Income statement can be viewed as inflexible as it is a combination of information from various other budgets.
+Incorporating any change requires a change in supporting budgets (such as sales budget, cost budget, cash budget, and operating expense budget).

 Conclusion

 The budgeted Income statement is a resourceful tool for management to project the financial performance and profitability of the entity.
-It sets the vision into numbers and serves as the basis of the implementation of various strategies at all levels in the entity.
-With the exercise of managerial expertise and due care in making assumptions and estimates, it can reduce the possibilities of inaccuracies and can be utilised in planning the future investing and financing decisions effectively.
+It sets the vision into numbers and serves as the basis for implementing various strategies at all levels of the entity.
+The exercise of managerial expertise and due care in making assumptions and estimates can reduce the possibility of inaccuracies and be utilized in planning future investing and financing decisions effectively.

 Recommended Articles

-This has been a guide to Budgeted Income Statement.
-Here we discuss how to prepare a budgeted income statement along with its purpose and the format.
+This has been a guide to the Budgeted Income Statement.
+Here we discuss how to prepare a budgeted income statement and its purpose and the format.
 You can learn more from the following articles –